OsProgramadores/quotes-backend/README.md

 Author
 ```

-Please note that sample Quotes csv file contains a list of quotes in Portuguese.
+Please note that the sample Quotes database file contains a list of quotes in Portuguese.
 You are welcome to adjust to your language as needed.

 ## Prerequisites